 The cause of action date in a toxic tort claim isn’t necessarily when an illness or injury began.
 Rather, it is when the individual became aware of the injury or should have become aware of it.
 This may be the date that an illness or injury is diagnosed, but it may not be in all situations.
 Because of this ambiguity, it’s crucial that individuals who suspect their injuries are a result of exposure to toxic substances contact an experienced toxic tort attorney as soon as possible.

-If you think that you or a loved one suffered injuries because of exposure to harmful substances, the very first step you should take is to consult with a toxic tort attorney.
-The fact of the matter is that toxic tort cases can get a little tricky.
+If you think that you suffered injuries because of exposure to harmful substances, your first step should be to consult with a toxic tort attorney.
+The fact of the matter is that toxic tort cases can be very complicated.

 First, it must be proved that exposure to a dangerous substance caused the injury.
 Because exposure to dangerous substances typically happens unintentionally, it can be difficult to identify the chemical or product that caused the injury or the source of the chemical or product.
 Tracing the injury to a specific product, substance, or exposure can be difficult because many side effects and injuries do not manifest until years after the initial exposure.
 Individuals encounter many substances throughout the years, so it can be challenging to trace an injury back to a specific substance.